galvdat-hthieu/vgupe2024_team8/Report.md

 <a id="item-one"></a>
 ## 1. Introduction
-This project focuses on an innovative application designed to manage a pharmaceutical store.
+This Maven project focuses on an innovative application for managing a pharmaceutical store.
 The application can record the maintenance of medicines, drugs, and supplies from suppliers.
 It also handles the administration of employee records, provides separate usernames and passwords for each employee, and features a built-in messaging system.
 Additionally, it can generate invoices, bills, receipts, and other related documents, while ensuring the effective management of drugs and consumables within the pharmacy unit.

 <a id="item-two"></a>
 ## 2. Problem Description